danlagos/atari-games-q-network/README.md

 I will use PongNoFrameskip-v4' to solve this problem.
 I do not have the GPU's to solve multiple games.

 This is based on the paper "Human-level control through deep reinforcement learning."
+I did not use any code from the paper.
+From the paper I build psuedo code that answers the following questions:

+* What algorithm?
+* What sort of date structures and classes will I need?
+* What model architecture?
+* What are the hyperparameters?
+* what general results can I excpet?

+I had to make modifications to the algorithm because of my lack of GPU's.
+For example, instead of mmax_mem_size = 1,000,000 I used mmax_mem_size = 100,000.
+I may further reduce this upon final implementation given my GPU and RAM.

-As before I placed the following contraint upon myself, that is that I refused to use frameworks or API's such as HuggingFace, as an example.
+As before I placed the following contraint upon myself, that is that I refused to use frameworks or API's such as HuggingFace.
 The point is this model is to help me understand RL and Deep Q Networks.
 Using those API's would not help my understanding.